lucasdicioccio/microdns/README.md

 ## Dynamic registration

-There are only two available API-based registration:
+There are only a few available API-based registration:

 Expose the client IP as A (or AAAA for IPv6 clients) `${subzone}.${apex}` (mostly for the dynamic-DNS problem).

+Automatic registration using the client IP (using the `x-forwarded-for` header if present):
 - `POST /register/auto/:subzone?apex=:apex`

+Exposing A or AAAA records (syntax follows [using Net.IPv{4,6} decode](https://hackage.haskell.org/package/ip-1.7.7/docs/Net-IPv4.html#v:decode)).
+- `POST /register/a/:subzone/:value?apex=:apex`
+- `POST /register/aaaa/:subzone/:value?apex=:apex`

 Expose `TXT ${subzone}.${apex} ${value}` (mostly for ACME-challenge token).
 - `POST /register/txt/:subzone/:value?apex=:apex`